amoe/acceleratedcpp/chapter-notes.md

 Started to blind implement the handle class but ran at a snag, how to implement the copy constructor?
 The answer is to provide a polymorphic clone() function which encodes the specific `new X(*foo)` call.
 Whew!

+Some very interesting subtleties regarding virtual call resolution.
+It works very differently to Java.